jmich8675/MAPBackend/README.md

 * clone this repo (creates a local copy of the repo)
 * cd MAPBackend
 * virtualenv venv (creates a virtualenvironment named venv)
-* source venv/bin/activate (activates the virtualenvironment any package you install inside it will be local to the project)
+* source venv/bin/activate (activates the virtualenvironment any package you install inside it will be local to the project/ VSCode automatically detects venv folder and activates it so you can skip this line)
 * pip install -r requirements.txt (downloads all the packages needed for the project)

 * deactivate (ATTENTION: use only if you want to deactivate the virtualenv, probably before closing the project)